marcguyer/marcguyer.github.io/content/posts/recovery-procedure-for-mysql-backup-made-with-xtrabackup.md

 rm -rf /var/lib/mysql/*
 ```

-Now, move the backup into the datadir with the `xtrabackup` binary:
+Now, move the backup into the datadir with the `xtrabackup` binary.
+Note that the `--target-dir` is required and is used to indicate where the files will be moved _from_:
 ```sh
 xtrabackup --move-back --target-dir=.
 ```